Jussie Smollett Arrested for Falsifying Police Report

 By John Corry, photo from USWeekly

-This is now officially (while still sad (:( )) a Completely-Stupid-Story.
+This is now officially (while still sad (:( )) a Completely-Stupid-Story (trademark pending).

-Flash forward three weeks, and two men first questioned by the police as suspects in the case have given police enough evidence to convince them that Smollett had hired them to stage the attack.
-In addition, they referenced a letter they sent to the sound stage of Smollett’s show (to reiterate: Empire) in which ‘they’ threatened Smollett’s life and called him a ‘black fag’ (you think they’re Rollins fans, or Morris?).
+Flash forward three weeks, and the first two men questioned as suspects in the case have given police enough evidence to convince them that Smollett had hired them to stage the attack.
+In addition, they referenced a letter they sent to the sound stage of Smollett’s show (to reiterate: Empire) in which ‘they’ threatened Smollett’s life and called him a ‘black fag’ (you think they’re Rollins fans, or Morris? #Damaged).

-Which isn’t much of a game changer if we’re assuming emotional honesty on the part of Smollett.
-When the allegations that Smollett may have set this whole thing up first started coming out, the assumption for many (including myself) was that he (allegedly) did it to shed light on how tough it can be to be a young gay black dude in America.
-That didn’t justify his actions, but it did provide a deeper way of looking at the situation so as to make some kind of sense out of why somebody would have done such a stupid and divisive thing.
+Assuming emotional honesty on the part of Smollett, however, this isn’t actually much of a game changer.
+When the allegations that Smollett may have faked this first started coming out, the assumption for many (including myself) was that he (allegedly) did it to shed light on how tough it can be to be a young, gay, black dude in America.
+That didn’t justify his actions, but it did provide a deeper way of looking at the situation, and so to make some kind of sense out of why somebody would have done such a stupid and divisive thing.
 Again, this does not justify the staging of a hate crime, but people are crazy right now, and to honestly question why somebody might have committed it within the context of the current political climate at least isn’t off-base (the question-everything thing).

 Victim culture is all the rage right now, and Don Lemon knows it.